faenrandir/a_careful_examination/documents/five_key_facts/five_key_facts.md

 This is a very short summary of what I view as the 5 most important facts in understanding alternative models for LDS truth claims.
-To the best of my knowledge, every point made in this document is accepted as factual by both LDS and non-LDS scholars (please correct me if I am mistaken and I will alter the document).
+To the best of my knowledge, every point made in this document is accepted as factual by both LDS and non-LDS scholars (please correct me if I am mistaken and I will alter the document)[^hales].

 ## 1. The 3rd facsimile is incorrectly translated